Daniel-KM/Omeka-S-module-Log/README.md

 identifier.
 If there is a job, it may repeat or not the values available in the job settings and metadata.

-It can be added at the beginning of the process to avoid to set it for each log:
+It can be added at the beginning of the process to avoid to set it for each log.
+This is the normal way to log messages:

 ```php
 // PSR-3 logging with reference id (a random number if not set).